vishandi/tp/docs/UserGuide.md

 **A**: Yes, however, the results might not be what you expect.
 This is because the events' dates are might change when you restart the application.

 **Q**: Why I can check if my contacts were free last week?<br>
-**A**: There can exist non-recurring events in a contact's schedule.
+**A**: There can exist non-recurring events in a person's schedule.
 Therefore, we allow the ability to search the availabilities of your contacts' past events if you wish to.

 **Q**: Why does `UniGenda` have sample data when it is first launched?<br>
 **A**: Sample data is preloaded onto the application to allow for users to be able to familiarise themselves with the features of `UniGenda` by being able to experiment easily without having to manually add events and persons one by one.
 To start afresh, you may use the `clear` command to clear existing data.